Personal transporter: New Zealand

 In New Zealand the Segway PT is classed as a mobility device, in the same category as a mobility scooter or electric wheelchair.
 Mobility Devices must be ridden on footpaths where possible, at a speed that does not endanger others, and give way to pedestrians.
-This ruling might not be consistently applied: in 2011, police in Taupo had to stop using Segways because there is no separate vehicle classification that applies to them, requiring their registration as roadworthy in the same manner as cars.
+This ruling might not be consistently applied: in 2011, police in Taupō had to stop using Segways because there is no separate vehicle classification that applies to them, requiring their registration as roadworthy in the same manner as cars.